blockchainsllc/in3/c/docs/4_ledger_nano.md

 # Integration of ledger nano s with incubed
  1. Setup development environment for ledger nano s
  2. Build and install ledger nano Signer app into Ledger nano s usb device
- 3. Install libusb hidlib
+ 3. Build incubed source with ledger nano module
  4. Start using ledger nano s device with Incubed

+Note: Steps 1-2 are required to setup ledger nano device development environment to compile and install incubed application on your Ledger nano device.
 # Setup development environment for ledger nano s
  Setting up dev environment for Ledger nano s is one time activity and Signer application will be available to install directly from Ledger Manager in future.
-Ledger applications need linux System (recommended is Ubuntu) to build the binary to be installed on Ledger nano devices
+Ledger nano applications need linux System (recommended is Ubuntu) to build the binary to be installed on Ledger nano devices

 ## Download Toolchains and Nanos ledger SDK (As per latest Ubuntu LTS)